The Wonder

 Having regret isn’t merely wishing we could take back a mistake.
 It’s also a chance to explore how to better give and get ableness and closeness.

-We can’t always atone, but we can always learn to be a nicer person—a more caring sibling, friend, partner, parent, co-worker, etc. Empathic-humility statements that express regret are on the next two pages.
-Recalling one or more may help you get healing underway.
+We can’t always atone, but we can always learn to be a nicer person—a more caring sibling, friend, partner, parent, co-worker, etc. Humble statements that express regret and open the door to healing are on the next two pages.

 57